conan-io/docs/mastering/envvars.rst

    CC=/usr/bin/clang
    CXX=/usr/bin/clang++

-If you want to override an environment variable that a package has been inherited from its requirements, you can use both ``profiles`` or ``-e`` to do it:
+If you want to override an environment variable that a package has inherited from its requirements, you can use either ``profiles`` or ``-e`` to do it:

 .. code-block:: bash